syncfusion-content/flutter-docs/Flutter/SfCircularChart/datalabel.md

 ### Formatting label content

 Data label considers the format used in the Circular series by default.
-In the below code snippet, we have specified format for teh datalabel in teh datalabelvaluemapper and you can see the same format is applied to the data label.
+In the below code snippet, we have specified format for the data label in the [`dataLabelMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/dataLabelMapper.html) and you can see the same format is applied to the data label.

 {% highlight dart %}